itismeriya/itismeriya/README.md

 - 👋 Hi, I’m @itismeriya
-- 💻 It is me an Engineer
+- 💻 It is me an CS/IT Engineer
 - 👀 I’m interested in ...
-TECHNOLOGY,DEVELOPMENT,WEB DESIGN
+CODING,TECHNOLOGY,DEVELOPMENT,DESIGN,TESTING
+- TRAINER of Higher Secondary standard , College level technical students
 - 💕 Love to participate in Various TECH QUIZES,TECH COMPETITIONS,TECH WORKSHOPS,WEBINARS
 - 🤞 ACTIVE LEARNER who loves to learn new technologies day-by-day
 <!---